Walnut soda bread

 Now let’s talk about the sticky grape jam.
 Growing up, we spent many weekends on my Ouma Martha’s farm.
 It was here that I first tasted that dreaded jam and cheese combination.
 I never quite understood the fascination with savoury and sweet, much less the the merging of both on bread.

-My Ouma’s kitchen was always a hive of activity, especially on Saturdays.
+My grandmother’s kitchen was a hive of activity, especially on Saturdays.
 Eggs were collected, butter was churned and the bread sat proofing near the coal stove in the corner.
 Once baked, no one waited for the respectable cooling off stage, tucking in greedily, spreading it with butter the colour of sunshine and a spoonful of sticky peach jam.
 The jam was homemade of course, with cling peaches plucked from the laden fruit tree that grew next to the house.
 Strange how nostalgia creeps in and becomes more vivid as we age.

 I now appreciate those ritualistic Saturday breakfasts that spanned an entire morning.
 We’d linger around the kitchen table with mugs of condensed milk coffee, each throwing in their two penny’s worth about whatever was up for debate.
 The discussion veered to what we’d make for lunch, who was doing what on the surrounding farms and more pressing issues, like the weather.
 I’m pleased to say, my tastes have matured and now I cannot think of a better combination than home baked bread, a wedge of cheddar and deliciously sweet jam glooped on top!